yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 E. Locations of the camera and studied solar panels)
 </p>

-### PV Output
+### PV power generation

-The PV output data are collected from solar panel arrays ∼125 m away from the camera, on the top of the Jen-Hsun Huang Engineering Center at Stanford University.
+The PV power generation data are collected from solar panel arrays ∼125 m away from the camera, on the top of the Jen-Hsun Huang Engineering Center at Stanford University.
 The poly-crystalline panels are rated at 30.1 kW-DC, with an elevation and azimuth angle at 22.5° and 195°, respectively.
 The raw PV output power data are logged with 1-min frequency and representing the average power output within that minute[^3].

 [^3]: It should be noted that this is different from the instaneous raw PV data that we used in our previous published works [[1]](#1), [[2]](#2), [[3]](#3) and [[4]](#4), so users do not need to take rolling average during data processing to get the minutely average data.